Severi curves of rational elliptic surfaces: Noether-Lefschetz Theory

-\end{defn} \begin{defn} The stable orthogonal group $O^+(M^\perp)$ is the set of lattice automorphisms which act trivially on the discriminant group $(M^{\perp})^{\vee}/M^\perp$.
-This subgroup consists precisely of those automorphisms which can be lifted to $\Lambda_{\K3}$. \end{defn} The arithmetic quotient $\D(M^{\perp})/O^+(M^\perp)$ has an analytic structure isomorphic to a quasi-projective variety.
-In fact, it is a Shimura variety of orthogonal type for the group $O(2,19-l)$, and this remains true when $O^+(M^\perp)$ is replaced with any arithmetic subgroup $\Gamma\subset O(2,19-l)$. \begin{thm} \cite[after Proposition~3.3]{dolgachev-lattice-polarized} Let $\mathcal M^{M}_{\K3}$ be the coarse moduli space of $M$-quasi-polarized K3 surfaces.
+which has two connected components interchanged by complex conjugation. \end{defn} \begin{defn} The stable orthogonal group $\tilde{O}(M^\perp)$ is the set of lattice automorphisms which act trivially on the discriminant group $(M^{\perp})^{\vee}/M^\perp$. \end{defn} This subgroup consists precisely of those automorphisms which can be lifted to automorphisms of $\Lambda_{\K3}$ acting trivially on $M$.

+The arithmetic quotient $\D(M^{\perp})/\tilde{O}(M^\perp)$ has an analytic structure isomorphic to that of a quasi-projective variety.
+In fact, it is a Shimura variety of orthogonal type for the group $O(2,19-l)$, and this remains true when $\tilde{O}(M^\perp)$ is replaced with any arithmetic subgroup $\Gamma\subset O(2,19-l)$. \begin{thm} \cite[after Proposition~3.3]{dolgachev-lattice-polarized} Let $\mathcal M^{M}_{\K3}$ be the coarse moduli space of $M$-quasi-polarized K3 surfaces.
 The period map

-is an isomorphism. \end{thm} Now suppose that $M'\subset M$ is a sublattice of signature $(1,l')$.
+is an isomorphism. \end{thm} Now suppose that $M'\subset M$ is a sublattice of signature $(1,l')$ with $l'<l$.
 (Our case of interest will be $U\subset U\oplus \E8(-2)$.)
-Then we have natural inclusions of all the data defined above.
+Then we have natural inclusions of the data defined above.

-If $\Gamma_M\subset O^+(M'^\perp)$ is the stabilizer of the sublattice $M^\perp\subset M'^\perp$, then we have a finite morphism of Shimura varieties
+If $\Gamma_M\subset \tilde{O}(M'^\perp)$ is the stabilizer of the sublattice $M^\perp\subset M'^\perp$, then we have a finite morphism of Shimura varieties

 Any orthogonal type Shimura variety $\D(M^\perp)/\Gamma$ admits a compactification due to Satake and Baily-Borel.
 To construct it, the line bundle $\O_{\D(M^\perp)}(-1)$ descends to an orbi-bundle $\lambda$ on $\D(M^\perp)/\Gamma$ called the Hodge bundle, and we take